Selden Neck State Park

 Parking: Accessible by water only, see boat launch options below

-Accessible by boat only Selden Neck serves mainly as a primitive camping spot on the Connecticut River that can accommodate up to 46 campers.
+Accessible by boat only, Selden Neck serves mainly as a primitive camping spot on the Connecticut River that can accommodate up to 46 campers across its four separate camps.
 Several trails were cleared here in the 70s and have remained in ok condition over the years.
 In late 2018 I took off from the Hadlyme Ferry below Gillette’s Castle to start my exploration of Selden Neck.

-I paddled the mile down to the northern point of the island at Cedars Camp.
+I paddled the mile down to the northern point of the island at the small unnamed beach and picnic area.
 It was late afternoon and all I had was the eight year old hand drawn map above.
 I expected the trails to be overgrown or just impassable and it turned into a mini-adventure that involved discovery, bushwhacking, and racing to beat sundown back up river.
 To access the park, use one of these launch points:

-The easiest access to trails is from Cedars Camp at the north end of the island.
-The white Paul Roberston trail is tucked amidst the growth at the south end of the beach.
-On my first trip I missed the trail to the left and instead followed a short trail leading to the Selden Swing, an actual swing with a nice river view.
+The easiest access to trails is from the side of Cedars Camp a bit down Selden Creek.
+There is also access from the beach area at the north point of the island.
+Here the white Paul Roberston trail is tucked amidst the growth at the south end of the beach.
+On my first trip I missed the trail to the left and instead followed a short trail leading to the Selden Swing, an actual swing, with a nice river view.
 Not knowing any better, I proceeded to bushwack cross-island hoping to run into the white trail.
-Learn from my error there is a semi-obvious start to the White trail just to the left of the one that leads to the swing.
+Learn from my error there is overgrown access (beware of thorny raspberry) to the White trail just to the left of the one that leads to the swing.

 Camping: – Campsites can be reserved on Reserve America ($5 plus a $9 processing fee)